Program overview

 Explore how things work, learn how to design and engineer solutions to a wide range of problems.
 The Bachelor of Engineering (Honours) in Mechanical Engineering program at Ontario Tech University is designed to provide students with a comprehensive understanding of mechanical engineering principles, including motion, energy, and force.
-This program emphasizes the application of these principles in real-world scenarios, preparing graduates to tackle various engineering challenges.
-The curriculum is developed in consultation with industry experts to ensure that students acquire the latest knowledge in design, controls, thermo-fluids, and instrumentation.
-This program not only focuses on technical skills but also encourages students to think critically and innovatively.
+This program emphasizes the application of these principles in designing and building solutions for real-world challenges.
+With a curriculum developed in consultation with industry experts, students will gain the latest knowledge in design, controls, thermo-fluids, and instrumentation, preparing them for a successful career in engineering.

 The Bachelor of Engineering (Honours) in Mechanical Engineering program is structured to provide a robust educational experience over a four or five-year period.
 Key features of the program include:

-- Common foundation year for all engineering students
+- Common foundation year for all engineering students, allowing exploration of various engineering disciplines.

 Featured Experiences

-The Bachelor of Engineering (Honours) in Mechanical Engineering program offers several unique experiences to enhance student learning:
+The Bachelor of Engineering (Honours) in Mechanical Engineering program offers a variety of unique experiences that enhance learning and career readiness:

-These experiences are designed to prepare students for successful careers in engineering by providing them with the skills and knowledge needed to excel in the industry.
+These experiences are designed to prepare students for successful careers in engineering by providing them with the skills and knowledge needed to thrive in a competitive job market.

 Career Options